General Questions

 By default, product and category URLs on Magento 2 have .html suffix at the end.
 However, you can remove it manually via your Magento 2 Admin Panel.

-To do this, login your Magento 2 Admin Panel and go to: Stores -> Configuration -> Catalog -> Search Engine Optimization.
+To do this, log in to your Magento 2 Admin Panel and go to: Stores -> Configuration -> Catalog -> Search Engine Optimization.

 Here, delete the .html suffix from the “Product URL Suffix” and “Category URL Suffix” fields and leave them empty.
 Save the changes.